 Your Password is Your Weakest Link

 Creating a strong password has never been more important.
+We have an article all about why website security and strong passwords are so important.

 Hackers are sophisticated in their methods and a simple lowercase password of 7 or 8 characters with 2 numbers at the end will take less than a second to break.
 Their sophistication has improved significantly over the last 6 months and what was once a secure or at least strong password no longer is.